 The Irish Government has said that it has no plans to close airports or ports.
 Dublin Airport is open to assist with the repatriation of Irish citizens from abroad and to ensure the import and export of vital medical supplies and other essential goods and cargo.

-You can also check the latest guidance and travel advice from the Department of Foreign Affairs HERE.
+The Irish Government is advising against all non-essential overseas travel to and from Ireland.
+You can check the latest guidance and travel advice from the Department of Foreign Affairs HERE.

 The HPSC, which is part of the Health Service Executive (HSE), sets the public health guidelines on how to deal with contagious diseases.
-Dublin Airport follows all of the HSE/HPSC’s guidelines and we have been liaising closely with them since the outbreak of the virus.
+Dublin Airport follows all of the HSE/HPSC’s guidelines and has been liaising closely with them since the outbreak of the virus.

 Irish health officials are not carrying out temperature checks/screening at Irish airports as the HPSC has said it is not an appropriate control measure for Ireland at this time.
 Irish health officials note that this type of airport screening is not recommended by either the World Health Organization or by European Centre for Disease Prevention and Control.

 Separately, there are formal protocols in place in the event of a passenger presenting with acute respiratory infection on an inbound aircraft, and these will be strictly adhered to at all times.

 The best way to prevent the spread of COVID-19 is to observe good hand and cough hygiene habits.

 Practice good respiratory hygiene - when coughing and sneezing, cover your mouth and nose.
 Sneeze or cough into a tissue or your elbow.
 Discard the tissue immediately and then wash your hands with soap and water or an alcohol-based hand rub.